gregleeform/landviewer/README.md

 The current prototype reproduces the upload workflow, offers an interactive cadastral crop workspace, and now includes both manual and guided automatic pinning tools along with the advanced colour filter dialog so you can isolate parcel lines before aligning the overlay on top of the field photo directly on the desktop.
-A line-uniformity slider now blends the overlay with a gently thickened version so distant parcel strokes catch up without softening the crisp foreground lines.
+A line thickness slider mirrors the React app’s simple dilation effect so you can beef up parcel strokes without introducing extra blur.

 ### Run the desktop prototype